phatak-dev/fresher-to-expert/README.md

 #Introduction

-*Fresh to Expert : A beginner's guide for software skill development* is a book written for the beginner's in the software field.
+*Fresher to Expert : A beginner's guide for software skill development* is a book written for the beginner's in the software field.
 You may be a fresher in an engineering college or new employee in a corporate world, this book is going to help you.

 ## Why Book?